 My name is Joe Haward.
 I am husband to Sarah, father to Grace and Lizzie, ex-oyster-fisherman on a little island off the coast of Essex called Mersea, turned Rev, now living in Devon (did that sound a bit ‘Gladitor’ speech?).

-The Ghost of Perfection is a book all about what it means to be human.
-It is due out in 2017, published by Wipf and Stock.
+“The Ghost of Perfection: Searching for Humanity” is a book all about what it means to be human.